 The frozen confection that these Japanese immigrants introduced to the Hawai'ian Islands was not a new concept.
-In Japan, shaved ice is called Kakigori and it dates back to the Heian period running from 794 to 1185 A.D.
-During that time the ice was brought down from the mountains in the winter and stored in a cave called ‘Himuro’ in Japanese and means ‘Ice room’.
+In Japan, shave ice is called Kakigori and it dates back to the Heian period running from 794 to 1185 A.D.
+During that time the ice was brought down from the mountains in the winter and stored in a cave called ‘Himuro’ and means ‘Ice room’ in Japanese.
 At that time ice was considered rare and shave ice was a luxury, a treat reserved for royalty only.

 The modern form of shaved ice we know and love today is believed to have been invented in the port town of Yokohama, Japan in 1869.
 Due to its popularity, by the 1920’s shave ice was a common attraction in stores throughout Japan.

 At Terra Bona, we craft our syrup base from 100% cane sugar and filtered water.
 We then add the highest quality of flavor concentrates.
 You will never find any high fructose corn syrup in any of our products.